SlimeVR/SlimeVR-Docs-Site/src/diy_kit_guide.md

 The mainboards feature a Micro JST 1.25mm male connector port for attaching a battery.
 As such, it is simplest to choose a battery that has a matching female connector.
 Alternatively, you can solder or crimp these connectors onto a battery for easy attachment to the Mainboard.

 ![JST polarity example](./assets/img/JST_polarity.png)
-`Note: Ensure your battery polarity matches the polarity markings on the PCB, as shown in the example above.`
+`WARNING: Ensure your battery polarity matches the polarity markings on the PCB, as shown in the example above.`

 <details>
 <summary><u>Using the official case designs?</u></summary>